MY VIEW FROM THE COCKPIT

 The OV-10 Bronco over Vietnam.

 After the year, I was awarded three Distinguished Flying Crosses, the Vietnamese Cross of Gallantry and a chest full of medals.
-The ATTITUDE was firmly established that I was something very special in a combat airplane .
+The ATTITUDE that I was something very special in a combat airplane was firmly established.
 IT WAS WHO I WAS!

 Do you see that the ATTITUDE equals Pride.
 In Proverbs of the Bible it says “Pride disgusts the Lord.”
 The Seven Deadly Sins are also listed there and number one is Pride.